 Understanding Walnuts and Allergies

 Allergic reactions to walnuts specifically involve the immune system responding to proteins present in the nuts.
 These reactions can vary from mild discomfort to severe, life-threatening anaphylaxis.
-Understanding walnut allergies requires insight into the broader spectrum of nut allergies.
+Understanding walnut allergies requires insight into the broader spectrum of tree nut allergies.
 Almonds, cashews, and walnuts, among others, belong to a family of allergens capable of eliciting immune responses in individuals with sensitivities.

 Foods in the Walnut Family